MPCA-data/tidytuesdays/show-n-tell/maps/art_map_poster.md

 You can view the map features available in OSM at https://wiki.openstreetmap.org/wiki/Map_Features.

-Let’s see what type of open data is available related to the tags `highway` or `railway`:
+Let’s see what type of open data is available related to the tags `highway` and `railway`:

 ``` r
 # FYI